Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Refers to a network addressing method in which the source transmits a packet to multiple destinations, a multicast group, simultaneously.
 See also PIM, SMR.

-A third-party, policy-oriented filtering application that works with the ASA to control user web access.
+A third-party, policy-oriented filtering application that works with the adaptive security appliance to control user web access.
 N2H2 can filter HTTP requests based on the destination hostname, destination IP address, username, and password.
 The N2H2 corporation was acquired by Secure Computing in October, 2003.

 Network Address Translation.
 Mechanism for reducing the need for globally unique IP addresses.
 NAT allows an organization with addresses that are not globally unique to connect to the Internet by translating those addresses into a globally routable address space.